 A short distance around the coast from the cultural hub of Valparaíso, Viña del Mar is Chile’s premier beach resort city.
 Its main strip of sand connects several beaches, from the busy and popular Playa Acapulco and Playa El Sol at the south, to the quieter Playa Salinas hidden around a headland at the north.

 Along the main promenade at the southern end, the beachfront has been renovated with immaculate gardens and outdoor activity spaces.
 You will also find many restaurants and cocktail bars, and with the beach facing west it’s a lovely spot to walk along at sunset.
-If you have a spare couple of hours and want to escape the beach for a while, we highly recommend taking the free walking tour by Tours 4 tips to learn about the city’s intriguing past and hidden neighbourhoods.

 Best beaches in South America: Colombia